 DSL

 Should you have any concerns around the welfare and safety of your child or any other child at St Mary’s, you can contact a DSL via the office phone numbers or you can email headteacher@st-marys.richmond.sch.uk.
-The school’s Safeguarding governors are Harry Coleman and Kat Honour.
+The school’s Safeguarding governors are Adedayo Shittu-Balogun and Kat Kaur.

 Infant site – 020 8892 5840